scolomar/proxy2aws/README.md

 ```

-In case you want to use HTTPS then you will also need a previously provisioned AWS Certificate.
+In case you want to use HTTPS then you will also need a previously provisioned AWS Certificate:

 ```bash